Maurice Hankey, 1st Baron Hankey: Career in government

 In 1908, Hankey was appointed Naval Assistant Secretary to the Committee of Imperial Defence.
 He became Secretary to the Committee in 1912, a position that he would hold for 26 years.
 In November 1914, he took on the additional duty of Secretary of the War Council.
 In that function, he took notice of the ideas of Major Ernest Swinton to build a tracked armoured vehicle and brought them to the attention of Winston Churchill on 25 December 1914.
 This led to the eventual creation of the Landship Committee.

 In December 1916, David Lloyd George became Prime Minister and greatly changed how the government was run.
 A small War Cabinet was instigated, and Hankey was appointed as its Secretary and served as Secretary of the Imperial War Cabinet, which also incorporated representatives of the Colonies and Dominion governments.
-He gained such a reputation for strong competency that when the full Cabinet was restored in 1919, the secretariat was retained, and Hankey then served as Secretary to the Cabinet for 19 years.
+He gained such a reputation for strong competence that when the full Cabinet was restored in 1919, the secretariat was retained, and Hankey then served as Secretary to the Cabinet for 19 years.

 In 1923, he acquired the further position of Clerk of the Privy Council.
 During his long tenure, he would also often serve as British Secretary to many international conferences and Secretary-General of many Imperial Conferences.
+John Cairncross, one of the Cambridge Spies, briefly served as his secretary.